On Graded Monads, Distributive Laws and Costrong Functors: Actegories and Costrong Functors

 where $\langle-,-\rangle$ denotes the pairing into the product.
-That $\cst$ satisfies~\eqref{eq:colax-morphism} follows from the fact that any functor on a cartesian category is automatically colax monoidal, and so is any natural transformation.
-Both $\Phi$ and $\Psi$ act as identity on arrows.
-It can easily be checked that $\Phi$ and $\Psi$ are well defined.
-Standard diagram chasing shows that $\Phi$ and $\Psi$ are functors inverses to each other: $\Psi \circ \Phi=\id$ follows easily, while $\Phi \circ \Psi = \id$ is a consequence of the previous lemma. \end{proof}
+That $\widetilde\cst$ is natural and satisfies~\eqref{eq:colax-morphism} follows from the fact that any functor on a cartesian category is automatically colax monoidal, and so is any natural transformation.
+Also $\Psi$ acts as identity on arrows.
+The commutativity of